Gotteslob

 Gotteslob ("Praise of God") is the title of the hymnbook authorized by the Catholic dioceses in Germany, Austria, South Tyrol, Luxembourg and Liège, Belgium.
-First published in Advent 2013, it is the current official hymnal for German-speaking Catholics, succeeding the first common German hymnal, the 1975 edition of the same name.
+First published in Advent 2013, it is the official hymnal for German-speaking Catholics, succeeding the first common German hymnal, the 1975 edition of the same name.
 Each diocese published a book containing a common section and a regional section.
 The first editions amounted to around 4 million copies.

 History

 Gotteslob was developed as a sequel of the first common German hymnal, Gotteslob of 1975.
 It was developed over a period of 10 years by around 100 experts, who studied the use of hymns, conducting surveys and running tests in selected congregations.
 Gotteslob was published by Catholic dioceses in Germany, Austria, South Tyrol, and is also used by German-speaking parishes in Luxembourg and the Diocese of Liège, Belgium.
 It was introduced from Advent 2013, beginning on 1 December.
 It is intended to serve as a hymnal for church services as well as for private use.
 The first editions were around 4 million copies.

 Each diocese published a book containing a common section called Stammteil, and a regional section with hymns for the specific diocese.
 The common section includes a list of songs.